Dragon School: History

-The school was founded by a committee of Oxford dons, among whom the most active was a Mr George.
+The school was founded by a committee of Oxford dons, among whom the most active was a Mr. George.
 In honour of Saint George, the group decided to call themselves Dragons.

-Teaching started in September 1877 at rooms in Balliol Hall, located in St Giles', central Oxford, under A. E. Clarke.
+Teaching started in September 1877 at rooms in Balliol Hall, located in St Giles', Oxford, supervised by A. E. Clarke.
 The school expanded and moved within two years to 17 Crick Road, which became known as "School House".
 Charles Cotterill Lynam (known as the "Skipper") took over as headmaster in 1886.

 In 1894, Lynam took out a lease on land at the current site at Bardwell Road in central North Oxford, just to the west of the River Cherwell. £4,000 was raised through subscriptions from local parents for the erection of new school buildings and the move was completed within a year.
-The school was known as Oxford Preparatory School and also Lynam's, but gradually its current name was adopted.
+The school was known as the Oxford Preparatory School and also Lynam's, but gradually its current name was adopted.

 The Dragon School became the second school to take part in the Harrow History Prize in 1895.
 Over the years, many of its pupils have won this prize, an early winner being Kit Lynam.
 The school was run for many years by the Lynam family.